Citalopram is a type of antidepressant known as a selective serotonin reuptake inhibitor (SSRI).

-- chest pain or pressure or shortness of breath
+- you have chest pain or pressure or shortness of breath

-- painful erections that last longer than 4 hours – this may happen even when you're not having sex
+- you have painful erections that last longer than 2 hours – this may happen even when you're not having sex

-- thoughts about harming yourself or ending your life
+- you have thoughts about harming yourself or ending your life

 In rare cases, it's possible to have a serious allergic reaction (anaphylaxis) to citalopram.

-If your doctor or health visitor says your baby is healthy, citalopram can be used during breastfeeding.
+If your doctor or health visitor says your baby is healthy, you can take citalopram while breastfeeding.